Losing is bad enough, but it now comes with death threats, tennis players say

 "Working with Theseus allows the WTA and the players to take the most appropriate action, while enabling WTA players to safely keep their social media accounts and use them to communicate and share exciting highlights, stories and news to their fans."

-Rogers acknowledged that social media interaction is encouraged as way to market the sport and connect with fans.
+Rogers acknowledged that social media interaction is encouraged as a way to market the sport and connect with fans.

 "It's part of marketing now, we have contracts, we have to post certain things," said Rogers.
 "It is what it is.
 You try not to take it to heart, and it's the unfortunate side of any sport.
 You know, just focus on the important things, not comments from people in their mom's basement.
 It's really unfortunate and some of it does get to your head sometimes."